-- 1. The constant aaa of 1.073 indicates that if the variables Behavior and Interest remain constant, the Purchase Decision will increase by 1.073. - 2.
-The regression coefficient of the Behavior variable, which is 1.396, indicates that if the level of Behavior increases by 1%, the Purchase Decision will increase by 1.396%. - 3.
-The regression coefficient of the Interest variable, which is -0.508, indicates that if the Interest of the community increases by 1%, the Purchase Decision will decrease by 0.508%.
+- 1. The constant (a) of 1.073 indicates that if the variables Behaviour and Interest remain steady, the Purchase Decision will increase by 1.073. - 2.
+The regression coefficient of the Behaviour variable, which is 1.396, indicates that if the level of Behaviour increases by 1%, the Purchase Decision will increase by 1.396%. - 3.
+The regression coefficient of the Interest variable, which is -0.508, indicates that if the community's interest increases by 1%, the Purchase Decision will decrease by 0.508%.

-From a consumer behavior perspective, the decision to purchase second-hand clothing can be influenced by economic factors (lower prices), social factors (thrifting trends), and psychological factors (satisfaction in obtaining quality products at a lower price).
-On the other hand, Interest Theory states that although a person may have an interest in a product, it does not always lead to a purchase decision due to external factors such as social stigma and a preference for new products.
+From a consumer behaviour perspective, the decision to purchase second-hand clothing can be influenced by economic factors (lower prices), social factors (thrifting trends), and psychological factors (satisfaction in obtaining quality products at a lower price).
+On the other hand, Interest Theory states that although a person may be interested in a product, it does not always lead to a purchase decision due to external factors such as social stigma and a preference for new products.